Orangefish/netstrings/README.md

 resp_str = nstream.read()
 ```

-JSON works fine with defaults.
+Any type that can be serialized/deserialized to/from `str` works fine with defaults.

 Example for JSON: